Safety Study of HPV DNA Vaccine to Treat Head and Neck Cancer Patients

 - Presence of uncontrolled concurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, or psychiatric illness/social situations that would limit compliance with study requirements.

-- Presence or history of autoimmune disease such as multiple sclerosis, exclusive of a history of thyroiditis, psoriasis, or inflammatory bowel disease.
+- Presence or history of autoimmune disease such as multiple sclerosis, exclusive of a history of thyroiditis, psoriasis, inflammatory bowel disease, or Sjogren's syndrome.

 - History of prior malignancy permitted if patient has been disease free for ≥ 5 years, however individuals with completely resected basal cell or squamous cell carcinoma of the skin within this interval may be enrolled.